KyleTheMaker/uncMusicPlayer/README.md

 A list of all songs in the app

 6. FileSelector
 A way to select a music folder from your device, and use that for the audio player.

+7. HelpModal
+Presents advanced mode instructions.

+8. BluetoothScanButton
+A component for styling a bluetooth scanner button
+# Combined Components Description
+ - MediaPlayer uses the MediaButton for touch control
+ - SongList and Playlist both use the song component for listing out all songs

 ## Resources: